MatMysliwiec/C-Projects/README.md

 The aim of the project was to solve the Isigna model problem in 2D, determining the temperature dependence of the mean magnetisation and energy, and to draw the magnetic susceptibility and specific heat from temperature.

 ## XY model
+The XY model, also known as the Heisenberg XY model, is one of the key models in statistical physics, particularly in the context of the theory of magnetism.
+The interactions between spins in magnetic systems are analysed within the framework of this model, which has found application mainly in the study of ferromagnets.
+The Hamiltonian is given by the equation:

+$$H=-J\sum_{<i,j>}s_i*s_j=-J\sum_{<i,j>}\cos{\theta_i-\theta_j}$$

+Where the sum runs over all pairs of nearest spins of S, while J is the coupling constant.
+Model with external field:

+$$H(s)=-\sum_{i\neq j}J_{ij} s_i * s_j - \sum_j h_j*s_j=-\sum_{i\neq j}J_{ij}\cos{\theta_i-\theta_j}-\sum_j h_j \cos{\theta_j}$$

+The XY model is often used to analyse phase transitions, particularly the Curie transition, which represents the loss of global magnetisation as temperature increases.
+This model is characterised by continuous symmetry, meaning that changes in the spin angle value are continuous, which differs from models that describe spins as vectors with finite directions.

+The aim of the project was to solve the XY model, determining the average magnetisation and energy from temperature, and the magnetic susceptibility and specific heat from temperature.

 ## Needles
+The aim of the project was to write a programme in which two random sections are visualised.
+Generate a random configuration of non-overlapping sections with a given density $\rho = N/(L∗L)$.

 ## Newton cannon
 Newton's cannon is a thought experiment created by Isaac Newton to explain the orbital motion of the moon.
 Basically, why the moon does not fall to Earth if it feels the acceleration caused by gravity.
 Also why the moon, which moves with constant speed and constant direction and does not feel any external force, does not move in a straight line but in a circle.
 To clarify these issues, Newton carried out an experiment in which a cannon was placed on a high mountain top and a projectile was fired horizontally.
 After comparing two formulae for the distance a cannonball will travel horizontally and vertically, it can be seen that the horizontal distance ($d_x=\vec{v} \times t$) depends on its velocity.
 Newton then realised that if he chose the right velocity, the trajectory of the cannonball would curve to exactly the same extent as the curvature of the Earth, so the cannonball would always remain at the same height above the ground.
 By doing so, he balanced the inertia of the cannonball, which makes it want to continue its journey in a straight line, and therefore away from the Earth, with the acceleration caused by the Earth's gravity.
 As a result, the cannonball orbits the Earth, always accelerating towards it but never approaching it.
 Ultimately, Newton concluded that the speed of the cannonball is related to the acceleration due to the Earth's gravity ($\vec{a}$) and the radius of the orbit ($\vec{r}$ - measured from the centre of the orbit; i.e. the centre of the Earth) as follows: